FLW-TUDO/fms_rob/README.md

 string action
 time cancellation_stamp
 ```
-To receive status info, the *RobActionStatus* custom message is to be used.
+To receive status info, the *RobActionStatus* custom ROS message is to be used.
 The message structure is as follows:
 ```
 Header header
 string command_id